"Amazing depth and its provision of experienced counsel who know how to handle anything that is thrown at them." Chambers UK 2023

 An outstanding criminal set with quality at every level, QEB Hollis Whiteman is undoubtedly amongst the elite.

-QEB Hollis Whiteman is proud to be acknowledged by Chambers UK and The Legal 500 as a top-tier Criminal Set.
-Over the past 2 years we have been awarded Crime Set of the Year both by Chambers UK and The Legal 500.
-We are the current holders of the Legal 500 award.
+QEB Hollis Whiteman is proud to be acknowledged by Chambers UK and The Legal 500 as a top-tier criminal set.
+Over recent years we have been awarded Crime Set of the Year both by Chambers UK and The Legal 500.
 We are frequently instructed in the most serious, high-profile and complex cases and are often involved in cases that are precedent setting, altering the law or the way it is interpreted.
-We offer recognised excellence and exceptional expertise at all levels of counsel and at all stages of the criminal process.
+We offer recognised excellence and exceptional expertise at all levels of Counsel and at all stages of the criminal process.

 QEB Hollis Whiteman accepts instructions on both a private and legally-aided basis and many of its members are qualified to accept instructions on a public access basis.
 Members of Chambers regularly provide services to pro bono organisations such as the Bar Pro Bono Unit and the Innocence Network UK.